Traffic count: Traffic counter devices

-A traffic counter is a device, often electronic in nature, used to count, classify, and/or measure the speed of vehicular traffic passing along a given roadway.
-The device is usually deployed in near proximity to the roadway and uses an on-road medium, such as pneumatic road tubes laid across the roadway, piezo-electric sensors embedded in the roadway, inductive loops cut into the roadway, or a combination of these to detect the passing vehicles.
+A traffic counter is a device, often electronic in nature, used to count users (vehicles, bicycles, e-scooters & pedestrians), classify, and/or measure the speed of vehicular traffic passing along a given roadway.
+The device is usually deployed in near proximity to the roadway and uses an on-road medium, such as pneumatic road tubes laid across the roadway, piezo-electric sensors embedded in the roadway, inductive loops cut into the roadway, or a combination of these to detect the passing users.
 Pneumatic road tubes are generally used for temporary studies to study a sample of traffic, while piezo-electric sensors and inductive loops are used for permanent studies which can ascertain seasonal traffic trends and are often used in congestion monitoring on major roads.
 One of the first traffic counting units, called traffic recorders, was introduced in 1937, operated off a strip laid across the street, and used a six volt battery.
 Each hour it printed off a paper strip with the total for that hour.
 A newer type of temporary sensor consists of a metal detector and data recorder in a single package, adhered to the pavement in the center of a driving lane, unlike the pneumatic tube detector which cannot differentiate between lanes.

 Recently, off-road technologies have been developed.
 These devices generally use some sort of transmitted energy such as radar waves or infrared beams to detect vehicles passing over the roadway.
 These methods are generally employed where vehicle speeds and volume are required without classification which require on-road sensors.
 Other off-road technologies are video image detection systems.
-A portable digital camera unit can be mounted to a pole and computer vision software is used to analyze traffic pattern including traffic counts.
+A portable digital camera unit can be mounted to a pole and computer vision software is used to analyze traffic patterns including traffic counts.

 Traffic count software can now also classify vehicles - recording numbers of cars, trucks, bikes etc as well as total numbers - as well as registering how many travelled that way before.